kuokev/Kev-Portfolio/README.md

 I was able to deploy the website via Netlify at [https://sleepy-turing-af1f56.netlify.app/](https://sleepy-turing-af1f56.netlify.app/), since I'm already using my allocated Github Page for hosting a past project (like... really way back, in 2016).

+**4:39am Update:** Testing a modified pointer.
+Seems to be throwing an error when navigating to a new page.
+(Probably doing things before the page loads fully?
+Not sure how to fix though :\ )

 ## Future State of Portfolio
 I want to [​add animations​](https://www.joshwcomeau.com/react/boop/) to the website using things like react-spring.
 I could try ​adding [different page transitions](https://css-tricks.com/animating-between-views-in-react/)​ as well.
 Or ​[a laser pointer-like cursor](https://codepen.io/StephenScaff/pen/Jjdveyw)​.